 "It is essential that we get that first step right," Glueck said.
 "The initial showcase – that pilot – sets the foundation for the subsequent transitions to follow."

 His recommendation?
 Plan more time for the first wave of the transition and your patience will be rewarded with greater long-term returns.

 7. Approaching BPO as a "Vendor-Client" Arrangement

-Finally, we come to what all of our experts agree is the deadliest sin of all: lack of partnership.
-If you approach BPO with the words “us” and “them,” you’re probably doomed to failure.
-If you want it to work out, you’ve got to make a commitment – in a big way.
+Finally, in the realm of BPO mistakes, we come to what all of our experts agree is the deadliest sin of all: lack of partnership.
+If you approach BPO with the words "us" and "them," you're probably doomed to failure.
+If you want it to work out, you've got to make a commitment – in a big way.

 "The walls between service provider and customer must be non-existent.
 It is not 'my problems' and 'their problems,' but 'our problems'," Xerox's Blodgett said.
 "This intimacy; this 'we' approach to the relationship is the greatest indication of how successful the relationship will be.
 It's an engagement that hopefully will evolve into a happy marriage.
 It's that strong of a commitment."

 Take that route, and you may just fall in love with the results – and discover the real virtues of BPO.